arogozhnikov/python3_with_pleasure/README.md

 # Migrating to Python 3 with pleasure
 ## A short guide on features of Python 3 for data scientists

-Python became a mainstream language for machine learning and other scientific fields that heavily operate with data.
+Python became a mainstream language for machine learning and other scientific fields that heavily operate with data;
-Python boasts various frameworks for deep learning and well-established set of tools for data processing and visualization.
+it boasts various deep learning frameworks and well-established set of tools for data processing and visualization.

 However, Python ecosystem co-exists in Python 2 and Python 3, and Python 2 is still used among data scientists.
 By the end of 2019 scientific stack will [stop supporting Python2](http://www.python3statement.org).